darnelldugger/go-fresh-lake-project/README.md

 # Future Enhancements:

 - Add google maps API
-- Social meda share buttons
+- Social media share buttons
-- AAU I want to see how many people caught fish by type when I view the details page.
+- AAU I want to see how many people caught fish by type when I view the details page for lakes.
-- Search bar for serching by state.
+- Add a search bar for searching by state in the Nav.